We’re tested most when we face something difficult. But perhaps holding onto faith over fear is what we need more than anything else.

 FREE PRINTABLE FOR YOU!

-I’ve created this printabe to remind you of who you are in Christ and to encourage you through your trials.
+I’ve created this printable to remind you of who you are in Christ and to encourage you through your trials.
 Use it to remind yourself that He is with you and to find strength in His presence.
-Choose faith over fear when you print yours here:

 YOU MIGHT ALSO LIKE…